AntonMykolaienko/xml2json/README.md

 ### Releases
 Date | Version | Description
 -----|---------|------------
-yyyy-mm-dd|1.2.0|Added ability to convert files by pattern in batch mode via command line 2017-06-06|1.1.0|Fix for huge memory consumption (XML to JSON) 2016-08-10|1.0.0|Initial release
+Not released yet|1.2.0|Added ability to convert files by pattern in batch mode via command line 2017-06-06|1.1.0|Fix for huge memory consumption (XML to JSON) 2016-08-10|1.0.0|Initial release